How to apply for a Tier 4 visa in the UK

 If you have Tier 4 (General) leave, you can only apply for a Tier 4 in the UK if your current visa is sponsored by:

-- a UK-recognised body, or a body in receipt of public funding (i.e. the University of Sussex)
+- a UK-recognised body, or a body in receipt of public funding as a Higher Education Institution (i.e. the University of Sussex)

 - an overseas higher education institution and you have been doing a short-term study abroad programme in the UK